-If you have at least one employee, then auto enrollment applies to you.
+If you have at least one employee, then auto enrolment applies to you.
 Even if you just employ someone to work for you like a cleaner or nanny, you are legally an employer.

-Workers who need to be automatically enrollled into a qualifying pension scheme are called ‘eligible jobholders’.
+Workers who need to be automatically enrolled into a qualifying pension scheme are called ‘eligible jobholders’.
 An eligible jobholder is:

 - aged between 22 and state pension age (you can check the state pension age online)

 - working or ordinarily working in the UK

 - earning above £10,000 (this amount is reviewed by The Pensions Regulator each year).

 When you have figured out which of your employees is an eligible jobholder, you must: